5. Saving the data

 github action fail

 This action failed because there was nothing to commit when your scrape notebook scrape.ipynb ran for the second time.
 If the site you want to scrape updates sporadically, having nothing new to commit from every scrape won’t be an issue.
-Let’s find a way to allow github actions to succeed even if there is nothing to commit.
+Let’s find a way to allow Github Actions to succeed even if there is nothing to commit.

 5.5.
 Add an action from Github Marketplace